bruno-415/music-video/README.md

 Program requirements:
 ---------------------
 Your program must use two classes to model the particles.
-A "Normal" particle super class and an "Oddball" particle sub class.
-All the particles must be stored in a single array.
+A `Particle` super class and an `Oddball` sub class.
+All the particles must be stored in a single array of the super class type.

 Suggested steps to completing this assignment
 -----------------------------------